 (b) each month thereafter;

-“royalty value” has the meaning applicable under section 145A(1) or (2);
+royalty value has the meaning applicable under section 145A(1) or (2);

-“Safety Authority” means the National Offshore Petroleum Safety Authority under the Commonwealth Act;
+Safety Authority means the National Offshore Petroleum Safety Authority under the Commonwealth Act;

-“secondary licence” means a licence granted on an application under section 40(3) or 40A(3);
+secondary licence means a licence granted on an application under section 40(3) or 40A(3);

-“secondary line” means a pipe or system of pipes for any purpose referred to in paragraphs (a), (b), (c) and (d) of the definition of “pipeline”;
+secondary line means a pipe or system of pipes for any purpose referred to in paragraphs (a), (b), (c) and (d) of the definition of “pipeline”;

-“special prospecting authority” means a special prospecting authority under Part III;
+special prospecting authority means a special prospecting authority under Part III;

-“tank station” means a tank or system of tanks for holding or storing petroleum and includes any structure associated with that tank or system of tanks;
+tank station means a tank or system of tanks for holding or storing petroleum and includes any structure associated with that tank or system of tanks;

-“terminal station” means a pumping station, a tank station or a valve station declared to be a terminal station under section 63 or under the Commonwealth Act or a corresponding law;
+terminal station means a pumping station, a tank station or a valve station declared to be a terminal station under section 63 or under the Commonwealth Act or a corresponding law;

-“valve station” means equipment for regulating the flow of petroleum and includes any structure associated with that equipment;
+valve station means equipment for regulating the flow of petroleum and includes any structure associated with that equipment;

-“vessel” means a vessel used in navigation, other than air navigation, and includes a barge, lighter or other floating vessel;
+vessel means a vessel used in navigation, other than air navigation, and includes a barge, lighter or other floating vessel;

-“water line” means a pipe or system of pipes for conveying water in connection with petroleum exploration operations or operations for the recovery of petroleum;
+water line means a pipe or system of pipes for conveying water in connection with petroleum exploration operations or operations for the recovery of petroleum;

-“well” means a hole in the sea-bed or subsoil made by drilling, boring or any other means in connection with exploration for petroleum or operations for the recovery of petroleum, but does not include a seismic shot hole;
+well means a hole in the sea-bed or subsoil made by drilling, boring or any other means in connection with exploration for petroleum or operations for the recovery of petroleum, but does not include a seismic shot hole;

-“wholly cancelled”, in relation to a permit, lease, licence or pipeline licence, means cancelled as to all the blocks, or as to the whole of the pipeline, the subject of the permit, lease, licence or pipeline licence;
+wholly cancelled, in relation to a permit, lease, licence or pipeline licence, means cancelled as to all the blocks, or as to the whole of the pipeline, the subject of the permit, lease, licence or pipeline licence;

-“wholly determined”, in relation to a permit or lease, means determined as to all the blocks the subject of the permit or lease.
+wholly determined, in relation to a permit or lease, means determined as to all the blocks the subject of the permit or lease.

 [Section 4 amended by No. 12 of 1990 s.
 160; No. 11 of 1994 s.
 8; No. 13 of 2005 s.
 34.]